ecwu/ecwu.github.io.source/content/project/nlp.md

 > This work has been published at Findings of ACL 2021: [ACL Anthology](https://aclanthology.org/2021.findings-acl.31/); [Code](https://github.com/X-AISIG/LenAtten).

-## MSc Independent Project: Text Generation Related Project
+## MSc Independent Project: Cross-modal Dialogue Generation Project

 Because of the anonymity requirement, more details will be provided once time suitable.